A new approach to slice analysis via slice topology

-Another peculiarity of the slice topology is described in the next proposition: \begin{prop} The topology $\tau_s$ is not a metrizable topology. \end{prop} \begin{proof} Suppose that $\tau_s$ is induced by a metric $d_s$.
+Another peculiarity of the slice topology is described in the next proposition: \begin{proposition} The topology $\tau_s$ is not a metrizable topology. \end{proposition} \begin{proof} Suppose that $\tau_s$ is induced by a metric $d_s$.
 Then the set

 is a slice-open set in $\tau_s$.
 For any $\epsilon>0$ we introduce the set

 and we denote by $\left|\mathbb{S}_\epsilon\right|$ its cardinality.
 We claim that $\left|\mathbb{S}_\epsilon\right|$ is finite.
 Assume the contrary.
 Then there are $J_1,...,J_k,...\in \mathbb{S}_\epsilon$ with $J_\imath\neq\pm J_\jmath$.
 Set